AkashBais/RAG_Powered_WEB_Research_Engine/README.md

 Competitive Intelligence
 General Knowledge Queries

+### Note:
-### Note: Might need to correct paths in the project files for your environment directory structure
+Might need to correct paths in the project files for your environment directory structure
+You need to populate your API keys for this to run